Content Test Resource Site

 ACTFL: Candidates seeking a foreign language or bilingual endorsement must also take the American Council on the Teaching of Foreign Language (ACTFL) oral and written proficiency tests offered by Language Testing International (see below).

 Please contact the Woodring Certification Office for questions about testing: email@example.com, 360-650-3388.

-According to WAC 181-78A-300, you may not begin your full time student teaching before you have attempted at least one qualifying endorsement content test.
-Woodring teacher candidates must attempt a qualifying endorsement content test* prior to entering their full-time student teaching internship.
-If official scores are not available to us prior to the start of the full-time internship, candidates must provide evidence of attempting a content test in the form of an unofficial score report to CertOffice@wwu.edu.
+By law (WAC 181-78A-232), you must attempt at least one* endorsement content test before you begin your full-time student teaching internship.
+If official scores are not available to us prior to the start of the full-time internship, candidates must provide evidence of attempting a content test in the form of an unofficial score report to firstname.lastname@example.org.

 *For Elementary Education, this requirement includes both NES subtests.

 Please see www.west.nesinc.com for WEST-E and NES and registration information.
 When registering you must designate WWU as a score recipient for each test.
 Please review "Make Sure Your Test Scores Get to Western".

 Select "Yes, I plan to request alternative testing arrangements." when registering for a test if :

 - You receive accommodations through the Disability Access Center (DAC), and would like to receive accommodations for the NES/West-E test.
 Please register early and contact the DAC well before you need to test.